compiler-explorer/compiler-explorer/README.md

             },
             ...
   ],
-  stderr: (format is similar to that of stdout),
+  "stderr": (format is similar to that of stdout), "asm": [
-  asm: [
          {
            text: "assembly text",
            source: source line number or null if none